-10.7.7 For Projects/Practical/ Sessional Subjects- Evaluation of project/practical/sessional during the semester will carry 60% weightage for Internal Assessment (IA) and the End Semester Examination (ESE) will carry 40% weightage.
+10.7.7ForProjects/Practical/ Sessional Subjects- Evaluation of project/practical/sessional during the semester will carry 60% weightage for Internal Assessment (IA) and the End Semester Examination (ESE) will carry 40% weightage.
 The internal assessment will carry equal weightage of attendance (20% weightage), practical records (20% weightage) and internal viva - voice examination (20% weightage).
 The marks for attendance shall be awarded in project/practical/sessional subject as per the following Table.

-Percentage of attendance 65 - ≤ 75 >75-≤80 >80- ≤ 85 >85- ≤ 90 >90- ≤ 95 >95-≤100

-Percent weightage of 10 12 14 16 18 20
+Percentage of attendance 65 - ≤ 75 $>75 \cdot \le 80$ >80- ≤ 85 ≥85-≤90 >90- ≤ 95 >95<100 Percent weightage of Marks 10 12 14 16 18 20 every subject, theory or practical/sessional.

-Marks

-10.7.8 Grading System- Percentage as well as absolute grading system will be followed, in every subject, theory or practical/sessional.
 A student will be awarded a Letter Grade, based on his combined performance of Internal Assessment (IA) and End Semester Examination (ESE).
 These grades will be described by letters indicating a qualitative assessment of the student's performance through a number equivalent called "Grade Point" (GP) as given below.
 The following is the Grade Point pattern.
 Grade 'F' indicates not clearing (passing) of the subject.